spmeesseman/vscode-taskexplorer/README.md

 * Workspace (.vscode/tasks.json)
 * NPM (**/package.json)

 All other tasks are internaly provided.
 Workspace tasks are detected by VSCode in all cases.
 However, NPM tasks are detected only if the setting `'Npm -> Auto Detect'` is turned on in VSCode Settings.
 By default this is turned on, but if NPM tasks are not displaying, please check this setting, also check the setting that turns npm package management off in favor of Yarn `'Npm -> Package manager'`.
 A future release will contain internally provided NPM and Yarn tasks.
+Note these tasks are still displayed in the Task Tree, just not "provided" by this extension.

 Detection of all internally provided task types can be turned on/off in Settings - `'Task Explorer -> Enable [Tasktype]'`.